-Breast cancer screening is usually done using mammography along with other testing as needed and recommended by your doctor.
-That said, mammograms aren’t perfect, and they can miss some signs of cancer or can detect signs that aren’t cancer (a false positive result).
+Breast cancer screening is usually done using mammography and other testings as needed and recommended by your doctor.
+That said, mammograms aren’t perfect, and they can miss some signs of cancer or detect signs that aren’t cancer (a false-positive result).
 They may also find deficient risk cancers, which wouldn’t have caused any health problems if they weren’t found or treated.

 What Is the Best Age to Start Having Mammograms?